giswqs/geebook/_sources/chapters/10_webapps.md

 Map
 ```

-## Publish an Earth Engine App using a local web server
+## Publishing an Earth Engine App using a local web server

 ```bash
 cd /path/to/ngrok/dir